TAP INTO THE WONDER OF THE SEASON

 CONTINUE TO BUILD YOUR BUSINESS

 As your seasonal lighting and décor business expands to include more and diverse customers — residential, retail, corporate or local municipalities — PODS scalable solutions adjust with your growth.
 PODS offers a fleet of more than 200,000 PODS containers and 600 regional delivery trucks.
-All locations offer 12-foot and 16-foot containers, large enough for keeping large vignettes intact, such as pre-lit trees.
-Many locations also offer 7-foot containers.
-Ground-level access allows you to load and unload with ease.
-And all PODS steel-framed containers are sturdy and weather-resistant, so even if a light display takes several days to install, the decorations remain safe and secure.
+All locations offer 8-foot, 12-foot, and 16-foot containers, large enough for keeping large vignettes intact, such as pre-lit trees.
+And PODS has steel-framed containers that are sturdy and weather-resistant, so even if a light display takes several days to install, the decorations remain safe and secure.